 What are the symptoms of a rattlesnake bite?

-Symptoms of a rattlesnake bite may include severe pain at the site of the bite, swelling, bruising, nausea, vomiting, and difficulty breathing.
-If you experience any of these symptoms, seek medical attention immediately.
+Symptoms can include severe pain at the bite site, swelling, bruising, nausea, vomiting, and difficulty breathing.
+If you experience any of these, get to an emergency room right away.